 Field Judge (FJ)

-The field judge is lined up about 20 yards behind the line of scrimmage on the defensive side of the ball.
+The field judge stands about 20 yards behind the line of scrimmage on the defensive side of the ball.

 Another tough job for the field judge is determining if a player got both feet down on a catch (1 in high school and college).